-We had cash and cash equivalents of \$133.7 million as of June 30, 2022.
+We had cash and cash equivalents of \$114.5 million as of September 30, 2022.
 We believe our current cash and cash equivalents are sufficient to fund our operations as currently planned through mid-2024, and have based our estimate of operating capital requirements on assumptions that may prove to be incorrect and we may use all of our available capital resources sooner than we expect.
-This assumption includes an incremental benefit from international revenues, including the receipt of approval based licensing milestones.
-This estimate does not include any assumption for net proceeds received on the anticipated priority review voucher, which we could sell upon the potential approval of omburtamab.
+This estimate does not include any potential product revenues for omburtamab, if approved, or any potential net proceeds from the potential receipt and sale of a priority review voucher, which we expect would be awarded to us if we receive approval of omburtamab.
+The estimate assumes a regulatory milestone fee for DANYELZA approval in China, but no new partnerships or other new business development-related sources of income and assumes DANYELZA product revenues increase 10% each year for the purpose of this analysis of runway.
+We hope to see an entirely different growth rate for DANYELZA in the years to come as we execute our refined commercial strategy and continue to deliver clinical data that could potentially lead to expanded indications and greater physician adoption.
 This estimate also does not reflect the potential impact of any future acquisitions, mergers, dispositions, licensing agreements, collaborations, joint ventures or investments that we may make.
-Potential omburtamab revenues upon approval are also excluded, and the DANYELZA revenues are only assumed to increase modestly each year for the purpose of this analysis of runway.
 Because of the numerous risks and uncertainties associated with the development and commercialization of naxitamab and omburtamab, and the research, development and commercialization of other potential product candidates, we are unable to estimate the exact amount of our operating capital requirements.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, timing, costs and results of clinical trials for developing our lead product candidates, naxitamab and omburtamab, and conducting pre-clinical studies and clinical trials for our other product candidates; - research and pre-clinical development efforts for any future product candidates that we may develop; - our ability to enter into and the terms and timing of any collaborations, licensing agreements, distribution agreements or other arrangements; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration or other agreements; - the number of future product candidates that we may pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that may receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the amount and timing of future revenue, if any, received from commercial sales of our current and future product candidates upon any marketing approvals; - proceeds received, if any, from monetization of any future PRVs, including the PRV that may be granted by the FDA for omburtamab; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.
+- the scope, progress, timing, costs and results of clinical trials for developing naxitamab and omburtamab, and conducting pre-clinical studies and clinical trials for our other product candidates; - research and pre-clinical development efforts for any future product candidates that we may develop; - our ability to enter into and the terms and timing of any collaborations, licensing agreements, distribution agreements or other arrangements; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration or other agreements; - the number of future product candidates that we may pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that may receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the amount and timing of future revenue, if any, received from commercial sales of our current and future product candidates upon any marketing approvals; - proceeds received, if any, from monetization of any future PRVs, including the PRV that may be granted by the FDA for omburtamab; - our headcount growth and associated costs as we expand our research and development and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.